 Benefits of Body-Based Therapy

 For a patient with mesothelioma, there are many potential benefits of body-based therapies.
-These are not treatments for the cancer itself, but are instead complementary treatments that can help relieve cancer symptoms and side effects of treatments like chemotherapy.
-By relieving these symptoms and side effects, body-based therapies provide benefits like pain relief and improved quality of life .
+These are not treatments for the cancer itself but are instead complementary treatments that can:

 A patient may seek body-based therapies for these general reasons and to feel better overall.
 Someone may also seek therapy for relief of specific symptoms.
 Body-based therapies may help relieve pain, nausea and vomiting, fatigue, digestive issues, stress, anxiety, depression, and mobility issues.

 For mesothelioma patients dealing with serious pain, non-medicated relief can be a great solution.
 A patient can learn from a therapist how to use the TENS device and then take it home to administer currents as needed.
-TENS is considered safe for most patients, however anyone with a pacemaker should not use it.
+TENS is considered safe for most patients; however, anyone with a pacemaker may not be able to use it.